TheYoBots/pychess-variants/static/docs/faq.md

 <details><summary>Would logging in with my Lichess account compromise my account/password?</summary>

 No!
-That is done via OAuth and your password isn't revealed to LiAntichess, just like how you can log in to third-party websites with your Google or Facebook accounts.</details>
+That is done via OAuth and your password isn't revealed to Liantichess, just like how you can log in to third-party websites with your Google or Facebook accounts.</details>

 <details><summary>What's the best way to contact the developers?</summary>